Aidenjn/Ensorcelled-Expressions/README.md

 ## Sanity CMS (Content Managent Interface)

-This is only meant to be run locally, as it's purpose is to modify and add content for the site.
+The CMS is meant to be run locally to manage content.
+Hosting is optional and out of scope.
-It could be hosted, but that is out of the scope for this project.

 # 🔐 Environment Variables